kubernetes/community/contributors/design-proposals/network/service_port_ranges.md

 }

 type ServicePort struct {
+  // portRangeSize is the contiguous ports number that are exposed by this service.
+Given port = 80 and portRangeSize = 100, it means ports 80-179, 100 ports in total, will be exposed.
+In this case, port means the starting port of a range.
+  // portRangeSize is default to be 1 for compatibility.
+  // If nodePort is specified, then nodePort is the starting port of range and nodePort+portRangeSize-1 is the ending port of range.
-  // portRange is the port range that are exposed by this service.
-Service can expose multiple port ranges and each port range should not be overlapped.
+  // A service can expose multiple port ranges and each port range should not be overlapped.
-  // Service port range does not support target port remapping, which means target port ranges are equal to service port ranges and targetPort should not be specified.
+  // Service port range does not support target port remapping, it implies that targetPort should not be specified or should be equal to service port.
-  // Each port range is in the format of `X-Y` and non-negative nuimber X should be <= Y. A port range with single port X can be expressed by `X-X`
-  // port should not be specified when portRange is not empty and port should not be fall in any other port ranges.
-  // portRange should be not specified for NodePort and ExternalIPs Service.
   // +optional
-  PortRange string `json: "portRange,omitempty"`
-  ...
-}
+  PortRangeSize int `json: "portRangeSize,omitempty"` }
 ```